 Midstream.
 First, 96% of the interviewed wholesalers report that they are currently selling branded and packed products.
 Branded products now account for almost half of their total sales.
 This compares to only 23% five years ago.
-Second, wholesalers involved in low-cost brands estimate that if the products that were in the bags were sold loose, they would only be able to obtain a price that is on average 15 Rs lower than when bagged.
+Second, wholesalers involved in low-price brands estimate that if the products that were in the bags were sold loose, they would be able to only obtain a price that is on average 15 Rs/kg lower than when bagged.
+The variable cost of bagging is evaluated on the other hand at 10 Rs/kg.
 However, some wholesalers indicated that these products were not comparable as the quality of products that go in the branded bags is low and could not be sold loose.
-Third, despite a large number of interactions with the high-cost brand, Sudha Shakti Industries, as well as with key informants in several of their supposed production areas, only a handful of people could be identified that had direct linkages with the company.
-It thus seems that their direct procurement model has (mostly) fallen apart in recent years (and they might procure part of their products from traders).
+Third, despite a large number of interactions with the high-priced brand company, Sudha Shakti Industries, as well as with key informants in several of their supposed production areas, only a handful of people could be identified that had direct linkages with the company.
+In our survey done in their procurement districts, only 0.3% of the sales transactions were reported to have been done with them.
+It thus seems that their direct procurement model has (mostly) fallen apart in recent years (and they might procure part of their products from traders) and their impact on farmers is lower than claimed.

 Downstream.
-First, quality is rewarded in retail markets and the price results show that the lava quality (the highest pop quality) is rewarded with a premium of between 7% and 11% in the market place, compared to a mixed quality.
+First, quality is rewarded in retail markets and the price regression results show that the lava quality (the highest pop quality) is rewarded with a premium of between 7% and 11% in the market place, compared to a mixed quality pop.
 Second, significant rewards further exist to branding and packing in retail markets.
-Packaged products are sold at prices that are 9% higher and branding adds another 9% on top of this.
-Third, the high-cost brand has been successful in opening new markets that did not exist before.
+Packaged products are sold at prices that are 9% higher and low-price branding adds another 9% on top of this.
+Third, the high-price brand has been successful in opening new markets that did not exist before.
 Because of the increasing product demand, it is thus important such initiatives are further encouraged.

 The value chain as a whole.
 Farmers in production areas receive about 55% of the final retail price in Patna, in the case that makhana is sold loose.
-As there are no benefits to the farmer of the branding process, this share declines to 50% in the case of the final price for branded products.
+As there are no benefits to the farmer of the branding process, this share declines to 50% in the case of the final price for low-price branded products.
 In both cases, farmers are thus the agent in the value chain that gets most of the rewards, reflecting also most of his effort for the product.
-The retail margin is the second most important component in the final price, accounting for 19% and 22% in the final retail price of loose and branded products respectively.
+The retail margin is the second most important component in the final price, accounting for 19% and 22% in the final retail price of loose and low-price branded products respectively.
 Processors and urban wholesalers count for equal shares in the final retail price.